Lesson 2: Training a neural network#

 Imports#

-Besides matplotlib and jax.numpy and optax, we now also import powerful additional jax commands like vmap, jit and value_and_grad.
+Besides matplotlib and jax.numpy and optax, we now also import powerful additional jax commands like vmap, jit, value_and_grad and jax.random random number generation.
 Together, they are practically everything you will need.

 from matplotlib import pyplot as plt